-Chemical plants contain a lot of machinery which requires solid protection from high temperatures or fire.
+The risk of asbestos exposure in chemical plants was highest between the 1930s and the 1970s.
 Before the dangers of asbestos exposure were made public, equipment such as boilers, furnaces, extruders, pipes, ovens, driers, and pumps were often manufactured with asbestos.
 Asbestos was also used in the insulation which protected the walls and ceilings of factories against fire.
 Numerous people still work in old chemical plants which may contain asbestos and in many cases, they put their lives at risk every day.

 Employees were frequently exposed to asbestos fibers on the job during the last century, as from the '30s to the late '70s, asbestos was believed to be the best insulator available.
 Asbestos was also regularly used in the chemical industry because it is highly resistant to reactive chemicals and, last but not least, due to its low costs.

 The chemical plant workers who were most likely to be exposed to airborne asbestos fibers were those in charge of maintaining and repairing equipment with asbestos insulation, as these operations would require cutting through thick layers of asbestos, which would eventually release harmful dust.
 The U.S. states whose chemical plants would abound in asbestos-containing materials several decades ago include:

-Undoubtedly, asbestos consumption has decreased substantially over recent decades in the U.S. However, while new uses of asbestos are strictly forbidden, the manufacturing of products which have historically contained this carcinogenic mineral continues to be allowed in the country.
+Undoubtedly, asbestos consumption has decreased substantially over recent decades in the U.S. However, while new uses of asbestos are strictly forbidden, the manufacturing of products that have historically contained this carcinogenic mineral continues to be allowed in the country.
 Therefore, chemical plant employees may still encounter asbestos in the workplace.